ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

 !!! warning

     It will soon become mandatory to have MFA enabled on your Kelvin2 account.
-Failure to activate multi-factor authentication by 30th November 2023 may result in your account being temporarily disabled.
+Failure to activate multi-factor authentication by 19th January 2024 may result in your account being temporarily disabled.
 To set up MFA, follow the instructions provided [in the following section](#multi-factor-authentication-mfa-on-kelvin2).

 ### Multi-Factor Authentication (MFA) on Kelvin2

 To enhance the security of your Kelvin2 account, you are now requested to enable Multi-Factor Authentication (MFA).
 This involves a one-time activation process and then entering the verification code provided by your authenticator application on your mobile device (e.g. Microsoft Authenticator) every time you connect.

-Users who have enabled MFA will start receiving verification prompts on their connections:

-- from outside the QUB network (i.e. connections via SSH key) on **17th October 2023**
-- from inside the QUB network (i.e. connections via QUB Active Directory credentials) on **15th November 2023**
+Multi-Factor Authentication prompts are currently enabled for connections via port 55890 (i.e. connections from outside the QUB network, via ssh key) and will soon be enabled for connections via port 22 (i.e. connections from inside the QUB network, via QUB Active Directory credentials)

 !!! warning

-    Users are required to enabled MFA on their accounts no later than **30th November 2023** (for connections outside the QUB network) and no later than **31st January 2024** (for connections inside the QUB network).
-For security reasons, users who have not enabled MFA by these deadlines will have their accounts temporarily disabled.
+    Users are required to enabled MFA on their accounts no later than **19th January 2024** for connections outside the QUB network.
+For security reasons, users who have not enabled MFA by these deadlines may have their accounts temporarily disabled.

 #### Enabling Multi-Factor Authentication